Do Good

 Howard Brown Health is always looking for new volunteers to help out with different tasks at their many clinics and community events across the city.
 All new volunteers must complete and submit an application as well as complete an orientation session before starting.
 More information on their website!

-Food Not Bombs Humboldt Park is always looking for volunteers to help out with their weekly food distribution to Chicago’s northwest side.
+Food Not Bombs Humboldt Park is always looking for volunteers to help out with their food distribution to Chicago’s northwest side.
 Learn more information about how you can help out, and sign up to get started via the organization’s website.

 BUILD Chicago is a West Side-based violence prevention and youth development organization hoping to inspire hope and offer opportunities for young people facing systemic obstacles.
 They have many ways for individuals and groups to help out, including garden work, donation drives, homework help, sports coaching, special event support and more.
 Learn more and apply to be a volunteer on the organization’s website.